The following video provides an overview of the impact SYSO outreach programs have, specifically in the Southwest Seattle Strings Project.

 teacher selection and training, and program fulfillment.

-The SYSO/EIM partnership in The West Seattle Strings Project was developed in coordination with the SPS Visual & Performing Arts department staff to align with district goals for enhancing EIM instruction in specific elementary schools.
+The SYSO/EIM partnership in The Southwest Seattle Strings Project was developed in coordination with the SPS Visual & Performing Arts department staff to align with district goals for enhancing EIM instruction in specific elementary schools.

 For more information about SYSO in the Schools please contact: